-The School of Earth Sciences offers a variety of introductory courses, including one-unit seminars, field courses, Introductory Seminars, and Thinking Matters Courses.
+The School of Earth, Energy & Environmental Sciences offers a variety of introductory courses, including one-unit seminars, field courses, Introductory Seminars, and Thinking Matters Courses.

-The School of Earth Sciences offers several courses that afford opportunities for broad introductory exploration of the disciplines in our majors: Earth Systems, Energy Resources Engineering, Geological & Environmental Sciences, and Geophysics.
+The School of Earth, Energy & Environmental Sciences offers several courses that afford opportunities for broad introductory exploration of the disciplines in our majors: Earth Systems, Energy Resources Engineering, Geological & Environmental Sciences, and Geophysics.
 Be sure to check Explore Courses for the most current course information

 Other introductory courses ( just to name a few!) enable focused exploration of specific topics in small class settings, such as: